-This plan may include: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignment from home, etc. If necessary, a complainant may be offered changes to academic schedules, living, or working situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement.
-Personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating and/or adjudicating the complaint or delivering resources or support services to the complainant.
+This plan may include: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignment from home, etc. If necessary, a complainant may be offered changes to academic schedules, living, or working situations in addition to counseling, health services and assistance in notifying appropriate local identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating and/or adjudicating the complaint or delivering resources or support services to the complainant.

-In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or genderbased discrimination covered under the federal law, Title IX, the person bringing the accusation and the responding party are entitled to the same opportunities for a support person of their choice throughout and to fully participate in the process, including any meeting, conference, hearing, appeal, or other procedural action.
+In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or gender- based discrimination covered under the federal law, Title IX, the person bringing the accusation and the responding party are entitled to the same opportunities for a support person of their choice throughout and to fully participate in the process, including any meeting, conference, hearing, appeal, or other procedural action.
 Once complete, the parties will be informed in writing, of the outcome, including sanctions (if any), and the rationale, therefore.
 Delivery of this outcome to the parties will occur without undue delay between notifications.
 All parties will be informed of Hope International University's appeal processes, and their rights to exercise a request for appeal.
 Should any change in outcome occur prior to finalization, all parties will be timely informed in writing, and will be notified when the results of the resolution process become final.

-If you are a victim of sexual misconduct, gender-based violence, or the crimes of rape, acquaintance rape, sexual assault, sexual harassment, stalking, dating violence, or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred:
+If you are a victim of sexual misconduct, gender-based violence, or the crimes of rape, acquaintance rape, sexual

 - 1. Go to a safe place and speak with someone you trust.
 Tell this person what happened.
-If there is any immediate danger, contact Campus Safety at 714-681-7333 if you are on campus, or call 911 if you are off campus. - 2.
+If there is any immediate danger, contact Campus Safety at 714-519-9127 if you are on campus, or call 911 if you are off campus. - 2.
 Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis. - 3.
 If you are on campus during regular business hours, you may contact the Hope Counseling Center at 714-879-3901 ext.
 1266, as well as one of the following people for support and guidance:

-Director of Campus Ministry 714-879-3901 ext.
-1294; Kelly Dagley 714-879-3901 ext.
+Stacey Gerhart 714-879-3901 ext.
+2309; Kelly Dagley 714-879-3901 ext.
 1229

 These are all confidential resources.
-After regular business hours, or in any situation where a victim wishes, local resources are also available and may be able to provide confidential assistance: Community Service Programs 714-834-5713
+After regular business hours, or in any situation where a victim wishes, local resources are also available and may be able to provide confidential assistance: Community Service Programs 714-834-5713.

-4. For your safety and well-being, immediate medical attention is encouraged.
+For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexual assault.
-The closest hospital to the university is: St Jude Medical Center, 101 E. Valencia Mesa Drive, Fullerton, CA 92835, 714-871-3280
+The closest hospital to the University is: St Jude Medical Center, 101 E. Valencia Mesa Drive, Fullerton, CA 92835, 714-871-3280

-The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement.
+The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state